mrinalcs/portraze/_pages/typography.md

 ---

-In the world of content creation, mastering typography is essential for effectively conveying your message.
+In the [world](/wold) of `content creation`, ~~typography~~ is *essential* for **effectively** conveying your message.
 By utilizing a variety of text formatting options, you can enhance the visual appeal and readability of your content.
 From headings to images, let's explore how different typographic elements can elevate your writing.

 ## Headings